TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-dataimpexp-tranrepl.md

 # Transactional replication

-Azure SQL Database - Managed Instance enables you to replicate one or several tables into another Managed Instance, Singleton database, or SQL Server using [transactional replication](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transactional-replication).
-You can also replicate the changes from external Managed Instance, Singleton database, or SQL Server to local tables.
+Azure SQL Database Managed Instance enables you to replicate one or several tables into another Managed Instance, singleton SQL database, or SQL Server using [transactional replication](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transactional-replication).
+You can also replicate the changes from external Managed Instance, singleton SQL database, or SQL Server to local tables.
 This feature is currently in **preview mode** and there are some known limitations.

 Find here more information about [configuration of transactional replication in Managed Instance](https://docs.microsoft.com/azure/sql-database/replication-with-sql-database-managed-instance)